plone/training/docs/voltohandson/blocksdownload.md

 ## Initital Block setups

 The initial setup for this Block is the same as for the `highlight` Block.
-Create a new folder in `src/components/Blocks` called `download` and in there `View.jsx` as well as `Editor.jsx`.
+Create a new folder in `src/components/Blocks` called `download` and in there `View.jsx` as well as `Edit.jsx`.
 For now give them the same initial content as we did with the highlight:

 ```jsx
 import React from 'react';